How To Do A Handspring (Great Tips For Doing Front And Back Handspring)

 - Let your legs swing over your head while you keep your feet together and knees unlocked.

 - As your legs go down to the floor prepare to push off and stand upright with your arms over your head, elbows and knees slightly bent.

 - Pop up straight.

-Handsprings of any kind require a lot of practice and upper body strength.
+Handsprings require a lot of practice and upper body strength.
 Back handsprings require a very limber spine.
-Remember to stretch well before trying any of these skills, but back handsprings require that you be extra limber so stretch your back.
+Remember to stretch well before trying any of these skills.
 If you have pain with backbends, don't try a back handspring yet.
 With practice, you can do a cheerleading or gymnastics handspring.
 Just make sure to master a few other skills first.
 Learning how to do a handspring takes time, don't give up!

 One thing to keep in mind is, know what to wear is important, as it makes spotting mistakes easier by your coach.
 Doing handspring in a wrong way may have great impact in your posture and lead to more injuries.